When you run tests in Cypress, we launch a browser for you. This enables us to:

 We understand that when Cypress is running in its own profile it can be difficult to tell the difference between your normal browser and Cypress.

 For this reason we recommend downloading Chromium or downloading Canary.
-These browsers both have different icons from the standard Chrome browser and it’ll be much easier to tell the difference.
+These browsers both have different icons from the standard Chrome browser, making them more distinguishable.
 You can also use the bundled Electron browser, which does not have a Dock icon.

 Additionally, we’ve made the browsers spawned by Cypress look different than regular sessions.
 You’ll see a darker theme around the chrome of the browser.
 You’ll always be able to visually distinguish these.